SIMON K GOODWIN

 Strategy

 I suggested reframing our exploration by highlighting the unique nature of life insurance: the purchaser is not the ultimate user.
 Instead, the user is the loved one left behind to manage the aftermath of the purchaser’s death.
 Our goal became clear: to create a simple, personal, and trusted process from a well-known organization, providing peace of mind to customers by ensuring their loved ones wouldn’t have to worry in their absence.
 Progressive already had a strong reputation as a trusted insurance brand, known for quality coverage and reliable claims processes.
 I emphasized that our focus should be on helping customers navigate a complicated type of insurance with clarity, building trust in their chosen coverage so their loved ones would be well-protected.
-Additionally, we prioritized making the process as short and straightforward as possible, while also incorporating a feature to save progress and return later.
+We began with a handful of strategy exercises, including creating hypothesis to test against and collect data, brainstorming activities to generate ideas regarding our hypotheses, and plotting our ideas on an Effort-Impact Matrix to land on which ideas and features to prioritize as we explored the space.

 Design